ggstuart/web-application-development/content/welcome/chrome/index.md

 The lower *styles* panel shows that *blockquote* elements have their *margin* property set to `2rem 0`.
 This means the top and bottom margins (known as the *block* margins) are set to `2rem` and the left and right margins (known as the *inline* margins) are set to zero.

+> These are the custom styles applied to this page.
+Later on, we will look at the default styles applied by the browser.

 ### Editing the DOM

 Notice that the browser *DOM* is editable.